imjohnzakkam/Competitive-Programming/README.md

 ## Basics
 > Many people fear CP !
 It's actually great fun.

-First of all what is CP ?, Its all about solving problems All you need is one good programming language to start with and lots of passion.
+First of all what is CP ?, Its all about thinking logically and coding your ideas.
+All you need is one good programming language to start with and lots of passion.
 If you are just figuring out what CP is, dont be worried everybody will get the hang of it.
-> Some of my favourite videos on youtube which give an good idea of Comp Sci are :
+> Some of our favourite videos on youtube which give an good idea of Comp Sci are :
 * [Rachit Jain](https://www.youtube.com/watch?v=jl86tYr7emg)
 * [CS Dojo](https://www.youtube.com/watch?v=mElVGah7Epg)
-> Some books to refer
-* Programming Challenges Steven Skiena
 > Check out this course [CS50](https://courses.edx.org/courses/course-v1:HarvardX+CS50+X/course/) it will help you build up your interest.

 These videos help a lot..please do check them out !